bonsai-rx/docs/articles/reactive-timer.md

 ### Examples

-Use `Timer` to generate periodic elements.
+Use `Timer` to generate a sequence of elements emitted periodically.

 :::workflow
 ![Timer Example](../workflows/reactive-timer-example.bonsai)